fthdgn-gh/website/content/blog/journey-to-linux-from-windows/index.en.md

 I have two mail accounts at the moment, namely Outlook and GMail.
 I've been using the new Outlook on Windows, it's alright, but on Linux, I don't have that option.
 I wanted to try Thunderbird from Mozilla using this experiment as an excuse and it's been great.
 I would recommend using it for your mailing needs.

-### Note - Microsoft OneNote(?!)
+### Note - Microsoft OneNote and Obsidian

-Yes, the service of choice for note taking purposes for me is Microsoft OneNote.
-I did get used to it on Windows and I've been using it for a long time.
-I did search for an alternative when I switched to Linux, even considering on migrating the notes that I have in there, which "will" take a hefty of time but at the end, I couldn't find an acceptable alternative for my needs.
-So, again, I'm using a community-made package called [P3X OneNote Linux](https://github.com/patrikx3/onenote).
+Yes, the service of choice for note taking purposes for me was and in some cases still is Microsoft OneNote.
+I did get used to it back on Windows and I've been using it for a long time.
+I also did use Obsidian a bit but it was not my go to app.

+For OneNote, I'm using a community-made package called [P3X OneNote Linux](https://github.com/patrikx3/onenote).
 It does the job.
 The same statement that I did for WhatsApp Desktop for Linux also applies to this package.

+For Obsidian, I've already created a repo in my GitHub account back in the day and I'm syncing my notes to it.
+I'm also using "Git" community plugin to make my setup work.
+They are also synced with OneDrive just in case.

+When I made the switch to Linux, I moved most of notes there.
+But not all of my notes are there at the moment, I'm still using OneNote for some of my notes.

+I'm trying to figure out how I'm going to reach to my notes through my phones at the moment.
+I need to be able to access to my notes from my iOS and Android phones as well as my PC.
+Obsidian for iOS has a sync option for iCloud but just that.
+I might consider subscribing to "Obsidian Sync" but not for now.
+I'll update this post when and if I find a solution for this situation.

 ### Editors - VS Code and Notepadqq